CnCNet/xna-cncnet-client/README.md

 The MonoGame / XNA CnCNet client, a platform for playing classic Command & Conquer games and their mods both online and offline.
 Supports setting up and launching both singleplayer and multiplayer games with [a CnCNet game spawner](https://github.com/CnCNet/ts-patches).
 Includes an IRC-based chat client with advanced features like private messaging, a friend list, a configurable game lobby, flexible and moddable UI graphics, and extras like game setting configuration and keeping track of match statistics.
 And much more!

-You can find the [dedicated project development chat](https://discord.gg/M5gGdBYG5m) at C&C Mod Haven discord server.
+You can find the [dedicated project development chat](https://discord.gg/M5gGdBYG5m) at C&C Mod Haven Discord server.

 ## Targets